Importing TXF files into TurboTax Desktop (Mac or Windows)

 For most Charity Record item donations (clothing, furniture, electronics, etc.), select Household items and clothing.

 If you imported stock, vehicles, digital assets, or art from Charity Record, select the matching type here.
-If you are in this category, the TXF Export Guide you get when you export your TXF will let you know.
+If you are in this category, the TXF Import Guide you get when you export your TXF will let you know.

 Entering the description and valuation method